 Captain Sir Tom Moore: Sport pays tribute to NHS hero who dies after contracting coronavirus and pneumonia

-Captain Sir Tom Moore raised more than £32m for the NHS by walking 100 laps of his garden before his 100th birthday; Gary Lineker: "What an extraordinary life, with the most wonderful finale over the last year.
-A National treasure and a hero.
-RIP."
+Captain Sir Tom Moore raised more than £32m for the NHS by walking 100 laps of his garden; England boss Gareth Southgate: "It is no exaggeration to say he helped bring the country together in a way that very few ever could, and he leaves a legacy that will never be forgotten."

 Sport has paid tribute to Second World War veteran Captain Sir Tom Moore - the man who inspired the nation in lockdown by raising millions for the NHS - after he died aged 100.